Ståle Slettebø

 Ståle Slettebø (born 21 August 1964) is a retired Norwegian football midfielder.

 He came through the youth ranks of Drøbak-Frogn IL, making his senior debut in the early 1980s.
 He also represented Norway as a youth international.
 In 1994 he moved on to second-tier club Stabæk IF, securing promotion and also playing for them in the 1995 Tippeligaen.
 He got 37 league games and 6 cup games for Stabæk before retiring from football.

+Moss FK wanted to sign him ahead of the 1990 season.